Q: What is AWS OpsWorks for Chef Automate?

 Q: What is an OpsWorks for Chef Automate maintenance window?

-A maintenance window is a daily or weekly one-hour time slot during which OpsWorks for Chef Automate initiates Chef minor version updates, security updates, and operating system package updates.
+A maintenance window is a daily or weekly one-hour time slot during which OpsWorks for Chef Automate initiates Chef version updates without breaking changes, security updates, and operating system package updates.
 For example, if you select a maintenance window that begins every Sunday at 2:00 A.M., OpsWorks for Chef Automate initiates the platform update between 2:00 and 3:00 A.M. every Sunday.

 The maintenance window is set on a per-Chef-server basis, so you can set different maintenance times for different Chef servers.
 If you want to change when maintenance is performed, you can use the OpsWorks for Chef Automate console, the AWS CLI or APIs.